MrGrappleMan/Fynelium/etc/redneck-bin/README.txt

-cp -r /tmp/Fynelium/var/* /var/ cp -r /tmp/Fynelium/root/* /root/ systemctl daemon-reload systemctl enable --now weekly-fyne.timer hourly-fyne.timer
+cp -r /tmp/Fynelium/var/* /var/ cp -r /tmp/Fynelium/root/* /root/ systemctl daemon-reload systemctl enable weekly-fyne.timer hourly-fyne.timer

-You may use your system normally now.
+Reboot, and you may use your system normally.
 Tweaks will be applied automatically.